BitMEX/api-connectors/auto-generated/python/docs/UserApi.md

 api_instance = swagger_client.UserApi(swagger_client.ApiClient(configuration))
 currency = 'XBt' # str | Currency you're withdrawing.
 Any currency.
 For all currencies, see <a href=\"#!/Wallet/Wallet_getAssetsConfig\">asset config endpoint</a> (default to XBt) network = 'network_example' # str | The `network` parameter is used to indicate which blockchain you would like to withdraw from.
-The acceptable value in the `network` parameter for each currency can be found from `networks.asset` from `GET /wallet/assets`. amount = 8.14 # float | Amount of withdrawal currency. otp_token = 'otp_token_example' # str | 2FA token.
+The acceptable value in the `network` parameter for each currency can be found from `networks.asset` from `GET /wallet/assets`. amount = 789 # int | Amount of withdrawal currency. otp_token = 'otp_token_example' # str | 2FA token.
 Required for all external withdrawals unless the address has skip2FA in addressbook. (optional) address = 'address_example' # str | Destination Address.
 One of `address`, `addressId`, `targetUserId` has to be specified. (optional) memo = 'memo_example' # str | Destination Memo.
 If `address`, is specified, Destination Memo can also be specified (optional)